MistySampleSkills/Misty-Concierge-Template/README.md

 7. **Optional**: Modify the value for `numberOfResults` to change how many recommendations Misty gets from the Places API.
 8. Save your changes.

-### Updating your Skill Code
+### Understanding the Skill Code

-The code in the `conciergeFoursquareTemplate.js` skill file is organized into segments similar to the code for the base template:
+The code in the `conciergeFoursquareTemplate.js` skill file is organized into segments similar to the ones we use in the code for the base template:

 * Code under the **FOLLOW FACE / LOOK AT PERSON** segment defines the behavior that allows Misty to localize to the person speaking and turn her head to look at the faces she detects.
 * Code under the **CONCIERGE** segment updates our access token, records user expressions, sends recordings to Dialogflow, and handles response data from our Dialogflow agent.
 In this version of the template, the **CONCIERGE** segment section also includes the code for sending a request to the Foursquare Places API.
-* Code under the **TEXT TO SPEECH** segment defines the functions that use the Google text-to-speech service to have the robot speak her responses out loud.
+* Code under the **TEXT TO SPEECH** segment defines the functions that allow Misty to use Google's text-to-speech service to speak her responses out loud.

 As with the base template, the `_dialogueFlowResponse()` callback function handles the response data from Dialogflow to determine Misty's response.
 In the Foursquare template, this callback function is already configured to extract the parameter values and use them to create a request for the Foursquare Places API.
 This function should work just fine without any changes, but you can customize the text strings to change how Misty reads back the response.

+### Installing the Skill

+Follow these steps to install your Foursquare concierge template skill on Misty:

+1. Open the [Skill Runner](http://sdk.mistyrobotics.com/skill-runner/) web page and enter Misty’s IP address in the **Robot IP Address** field (located in the upper right hand corner).
+Click **Connect**.
+2. Make sure **JavaScript** is selected in the **Install** section.
+Then click **Choose files** and navigate to the directory with the `conciergeFoursquareTemplate.js` and `conciergeFoursquareTemplate.json` files.
+Select **both files** and click **Open**.
+3. When the upload is complete, the skill appears in the **Manage** section of the Skill Runner page.
+Find it and click **Start** to begin execution.
+4. When Misty's chest LED turns white, she's ready to talk.
+Say "Hey Misty" and ask your question after the beep!

 ## Remarks